 Dr. Frederick: Tuesday and Thursday

 All surgeries are performed by Dr. Frederick at North Central Surgical Center.
-Dr. Muzykewicz operates here as well as Texas Health Presbyterian Dallas, Medical City Dallas, and Baylor Scott and White Sports Surgery Center at the Star in Frisco.
+Dr. Muzykewicz operates at North Central Surgical Center, at Baylor Scott and White Sports Surgery Center at the Star in Frisco, and at Medical City Dallas.
 Most surgeries are outpatient “day surgery”, but overnight stays are available at North Central if needed.
 This is a fully licensed surgical hospital and is part of the United Surgical Partners and Baylor Healthcare System Networks.
-Once you have decided to have surgery, you may call Summer at (214) 528-4185.
+Once you have decided to have surgery, you may call Eryn or Laura at (214) 528-4185.
 If you have a specific day in mind, please allow at least 2 to 3 weeks advance notice to help us meet your request.
 All aspects of your surgery scheduling will be handled by our office including precertification of your surgery with your insurance carrier if needed.
 If you are scheduling surgery in person, you will be given a packet with instructions for your surgery.
 If you are scheduling by phone, the packet will be mailed to you.
-For most surgeries, the patient will need to get pre-operative lab work.
-This can be done at the North Central pre-operative check in on the second floor or with your local physician.
+For some surgeries, the patient may need to get pre-operative lab work.
+This can be done at the North Central pre-operative check in or with your local physician.
 If lab work is done with outside physicians, the patient needs to be sure the results are faxed to the office before the scheduled surgery.

 Medications and Surgery

-Please stop taking aspirin or any nonsteroidal anti-inflammatory (arthritis) medicines five (5) days before surgery.
+Depending on your surgery, you may need to stop taking aspirin or any nonsteroidal anti-inflammatory (arthritis) medicines five (5) days before surgery.
 If you have diabetes, do not take your morning insulin or pills on the day of surgery.
 Continue to take any other routine medication (for example – pills for your heart, blood pressure or asthma) on your regular schedule with a small sip of water.
 Any diet pills must be stopped three (10) days before any elective surgery.
 This is very important.
 Many diet pills have caused serious complications with anesthesia.
 Coumadin, Plavix or any blood thinner must be stopped before any surgery (usually 5 days before).
 It is probably best to coordinate this with both your internist and your surgeon.
-If you are taking Coumadin, we request you stop 5 days before surgery and get a PT/INR blood test the day before your scheduled surgery and fax the results to us that day at 214-528-3074.
+If you are taking Coumadin, you may need to stop 5 days before surgery and get a PT/INR blood test the day before your scheduled surgery and fax the results to us that day at 214-528-3074.
 Please bring all of your current medications or a list to the hospital with you.
 Please make sure if you bring prescriptions bottles that they are in the proper prescription bottles with labels.
 This helps both the hospital and surgeon make sure you stay on the proper medication.